jhmlam/NucleicNet/README.md

 * Rather than visualising only a fixed percentile of multi-label voxels.
 We implemented a thresholding scheme based on bit fraction (fractional height on logo diagrams) at each location.
 This allows a more systematic visualisation of multi-labels.

 ## Upcoming Release v 1.2
-* Blast Clust is retired from PDB since January 2022.
+- [ ] Blast Clust is retired from PDB since January 2022.
 While we kept a version from January 2022, we will likely transit to the MMseq2 clusters.
-* NPIDB is no longer available.
+- [ ] NPIDB is no longer available.
 We will remove this dependency completely in the future.
-* A better handle for structures with size exceeding pdb format limit.
+- [ ] A better handle for structures with size exceeding pdb format limit.
-* Bayesian hierarchical model for base classication considering pyrimidine and purine.
+- [ ] Bayesian hierarchical model for base classication considering pyrimidine, purine and null.

 ## FAQ